-SB 314 (Mills)(S. NR Energy), SB 328 (Wheeler)(S. NR Energy) Placeholder bills relating to oil and gas.
+SB 314 (Mills)(S. NR Energy) and SB 328 (Wheeler)(S. NR Energy) Placeholder bills relating to oil and gas.

-SB 315 (Mills)(S. Rules)(+) Bill amends existing law to assure that all available federal Infrastructure Act funds can be accessed for plugging and reclamation of orphan oil and gas wells, and to cap the number of individual wells in contracts to allow smaller oil and gas operators to bid on the closure and reclamation of those abandoned and orphan wells.
-KRC has worked with the Kentucky Oil and Gas Association and the Energy and Environment Cabinet to arrive at conceptual language to address these needs.
+SB 315 (Mills)(To House)(+) Bill amends existing law to assure that all available federal Infrastructure Act funds can be accessed for plugging and reclamation of orphan oil and gas wells, and to cap the number of individual wells in contracts to allow smaller oil and gas operators from Kentucky to afford to bid on the closure and reclamation of those abandoned and orphan wells.
+KRC has worked with the Kentucky Oil and Gas Association and the Energy and Environment Cabinet to arrive at language to address these needs.
+Bill unanimously passed the Senate.
+HB 669 is an identical bill that passed the House 94-0.